Submissions

 All submissions must meet the following requirements.

-• The submission file is in Microsoft Word file format.
+• The submission file is in Microsoft Word format.
 There is no identifying information on the manuscript itself.
-Abstract with Key Words at the bottom is submitted separately in the Metadata file when requested.

-• Disclose any potential conflict of interest which might have influenced the validity of the research.
+• Disclose any potential conflict of interest that might have influenced the validity of the research.
 See Conflict of Interest policy in Author Guidelines.

 Columns